w3f/polkadot-wiki-old/docs/polkadot/learn/comparisons/cosmos.md

 ## Consensus

+Cosmos uses the [Tendermint](https://tendermint.com/docs/introduction/what-is-tendermint.html#what-is-tendermint) consensus algorithm which is based on the practical Byzantine-Fault-Tolerant (pBFT) algorithm.
+For a general overview of pBFT, please see the overview [here]
-Cosmos uses a practical Byzantine-Fault-Tolerant (PBFT) derived consensus called [Tendermint](https://tendermint.com/docs/introduction/what-is-tendermint.html#what-is-tendermint).
-Tendermint can handle up to 1/3 byzantine nodes (malicious or offline nodes).
+(https://crushcrypto.com/what-is-practical-byzantine-fault-tolerance/).
+In general, it is a family of consensus protocols that can handle no more than 1/3 byzantine nodes (malicious or offline nodes).

 Polkadot uses a combination of block production mechanism with a finality gadget, respectively termed BABE and GRANDPA.
 BABE is similar to Oroborous Praos and GRANDPA is a finality gadget based on GHOST in the same vein as Casper FFG.
 It is **not** PBFT.